tlim414/yoripe/docs/index.md

 #### Workflow Rules:
 1. All active development occurs on dedicated `feature/` or `fix/` branches.
-2. Direct commits to `main` are restricted to documentation and patch updates.
+2. Direct commits to `main` are restricted.
-3. Merges into `main` trigger automated builds and database migration checks via Prisma.
+3. Merges into `main` trigger automated builds.

 # Dev Logs
 - [Frontend Dev Log](frontend-dev-log)